IObundle/iob-plic/README.md

 ## Overview

-Fully Parameterized & Programmable Platform Level Interrupt Controller (PLIC) for RISC-V based Processor Systems supporting a user-defined number of interrupt sources and targets, and featuring a single AHB-Lite Slave interface
+ This Core is an adaptation of the fully parameterized & programmable Platform Level Interrupt Controller (PLIC), developed by RoaLogic, for RISC-V based Processor Systems supporting a user-defined number of interrupt sources and targets.
+From RoaLogic this IP contains the PLIC core system verilog files.
+Besides that it has a verilog wrapper that initializes the PLIC core, the PLIC registers and creates the interface with the iob-soc internal buses.
+Furthermore, in hardware/include directory can be found the files that allow for the integration of the iob-plic has one of iob-soc peripherals.

 The core supports a programmable number of simultaneous pending interrupt requests per source and individual routing of those interrupt requests to each target, full interrupt prioritisation of each interrupt source and separate enables per target via a matrix of interrupt enable bits.

 To reduce latency, the PLIC core presents all asserted interrupts to the target in priority order, queuing them so that a software interrupt handler can service all pending interrupts without the need to restore the interrupted context.